akeru-inc/xcnotary/README.md

 - ✅ Bundle *not* having the get-task-allow entitlement.
 - ✅ Bundle having hardened runtime enabled.

-When the input is a *.pkg*, only the Developer ID signing check is performed, i.e. the only check that can be performed at the moment without extracting the contents of the package.
-As such, in your workflow you may want to run `xcnotary precheck` on your bundle target before including it in a package.
+When the input is a *.dmg* or a *.pkg*, only the Developer ID signing check is performed, i.e. the only check that can be performed at the moment without extracting the contents.
+In your workflow, you may want to run `xcnotary precheck` on your bundle target before packaging it.

 # Building for notarization